 Like other nonprofits, Easterseals-Goodwill is managed by respected business leaders and a local volunteer board of directors that provides guidance.
 Goodwill is not owned by anyone.

 Nationally, Michelle has served on Easterseals’ Quality Council and is currently a member of their Affiliate Leaders Network.
+In 2019, she was awarded the J.D.
+Robins Jr. Distinguished Career Award from Goodwill Industries International.
+This award honors a CEO for their career contributions and dedication to the advancement of Goodwill Industries.
 In 2009 she was awarded the Myrtle M. and Tom B. Medders Award.
 This award recognizes affiliate Chief Executive Officers for excellence and outstanding achievement in leading an Easterseals affiliate.
 She has been a member of Goodwill Industries International’s Branding Committee, has served on the Goodwill Industries International Board since 2012, the GII Executive Committee, the Treasurer of the GII Board and the Secretary and Chairwoman of the Council of Executives for GII.
+She currently sits on Easterseals National’s board of directors.

 We have a proven track record of financial responsibility.